 - Wear down with the sanding block, sandpaper and a damp cloth (t-shirt).

 Phase 3 – Surface protection

 - Let the paint dry very well for 24 hours before waxing;

 - The next day, using the XL round brush, and one section at a time, apply the natural beeswax on all surfaces and spread it well with a paper towel or a cloth (t-shirt).
 It is very important that the furniture is completely waxed as this will allow corrections to be made if necessary.

 Phase 4 – The Patina

 - You are now ready to proceed with the patina.
 Use the three 16mm round brushes, and randomly apply the three colors of wax to the desired places, you will get very beautiful shades by superimposing them.
 You can get other shades by mixing them first.
 Let your imagination run wild to create beautiful effects, it is important to accentuate the cavities by applying dark colors;

-- Rest assured, because if you are not completely satisfied with the result, it is always possible to correct the nuances by reapplying natural wax, and you can start over;
+- Rest assured, if you are not completely satisfied with the result, it is always possible to correct the shades by reapplying natural wax, and you can start over;

 - When the job is done, do not wipe with a paper towel or cloth, the wax will harden on its own, it may take up to 30 days.